 - You save EVERYTHING for arts and crafts.

-- You can’t hold a conversation with another adult without saying things like, “What kind of emotion did that make you feel?”
+- You can’t hold a conversation with another adult without saying things like, “How did that make you feel?”

-- Your favorite chair sits six inches off the floor.
+- Your favorite chair sits 12 inches off the floor.

 - You spend more money on school stuff, than you do your own children.

-- You ask if anyone has to go potty when your our with a group of friends.
+- You ask if anyone has to go potty when you’re with a group of friends.

 - You spell out curse words, even when kids aren’t present.

-- At least 10 kids have called you Mom or Dad.
+- At least 10 children you are not even related to have called you Mom or Dad.

 - You feel the need to buy school supplies and tissue boxes any time they’re on sale.

-- You refer to yourself in the third person even when your students aren’t around.
+- You refer to yourself in the third person even when students aren’t around.

 - You’re able to turn any situation into a great teaching opportunity.